diglactic/laravel-breadcrumbs/README.md

 });
 ```

-Alternatively you could make a recursive function such as this:
+Alternatively, you could make a recursive function such as this:

 ```php
 Breadcrumbs::for('category', function ($trail, $category) {